Last Updated on

 If you don’t want to purchase a floor jack before you understand actually how it works find floor jack rental near me on google and rent one to practice.
 Whenever you satisfied yourself, understand which type of floor jack you need, you can purchase one.
 We also have some suggestions here for you.

-When a vehicle is lifted, entire weight, which was generally spread out evenly among the contact patch (the area of the tire that makes contact with the ground) of the tyres will be concentrated into a smaller contact patch under the wheels and casters of the floor jack.
+When a vehicle is lifted, the entire weight, which was generally spread out evenly among the contact patch (the area of the tire that makes contact with the ground) of the tires will be concentrated into a smaller contact patch under the wheels and casters of the floor jack.

 Locate Lifting Points of Your Vehicle